Deal or No Deal (British game show): The Banker

-On several occasions the Banker's voice can be heard.
+On several occasions, the Banker's voice can be heard.
 He has been heard laughing maniacally, blowing kisses and imitating Basil Brush.
-Contestants have described his voice as sounding like "a dirty phone call", old and sexy, rather like well spoken deep voiced fellow contestant Lance and "the Scream man".
-Edmonds has often imitated the Banker's voice in a deep Churchillian tone.
+Contestants have described his voice as sounding like "a dirty phone call", "old and sexy", "rather like well-spoken deep voiced fellow contestant Lance" and "the Scream man".
+Edmonds often imitated the Banker's voice in a deep Churchillian tone.
 Short utterances or other audio from the Banker's end of the phone call can occasionally be heard by the viewer.
+The Observer interviewed Edmonds in relation to the show on 29 January 2006, quoting Edmonds as saying that his scenes with the Banker bring out his "inner actor".
+He revealed his passion for the show and his admiration for the individual community spirit within it, as well as his (later fulfilled) ambition that it would eventually hold a Saturday evening prime time slot.

-Some sources have speculated that the Banker is really former Coronation Street actor and host of The Mole, Glenn Hugill, who works as part of the show's production team.
+Some sources speculated that the Banker during the Channel 4 version was former Coronation Street actor and host of The Mole, Glenn Hugill, who works as part of the show's production team.
 Edmonds denied these claims in Heat magazine in July 2006.
-However, in 2015, these claims were later proven to be accurate by Richard Osman and Stephen Mulhern, who confirmed that Hugill is the Banker.
+However, in 2015, these claims were later proven to be accurate by Richard Osman, who confirmed that Hugill was the Banker.

+In the revival series by ITV1, the Banker's identity is unknown again, beyond being a male individual.
+Mulhern revealed in pre-launch interviews that he was asked by the production team if he wanted to know who the Banker was, but declined the request, stating that he "wanted to stay on the side of the player".